voidfunction/FabCon25SparkWorkshop/module-1-developing-spark/developing-spark.md

 ### 🌟 Bonus - Spark Structured Streaming

 #### Read Streaming JSON Data
-In this section, we will walk through how to read streaming JSON data from a Shortcut to Azure Data Lake Storage (ADLS) using Apache Spark's structured streaming capabilities.
+In this section, we will walk through how to read streaming JSON data from Lakehouse Files using Apache Spark's structured streaming capabilities.
 This method allows Spark to continuously read new JSON files as they arrive, while ignoring the files that have already been processed.
 It’s especially useful for processing both historical and real-time data streams.

-1. **Define the Path to Your Data**: Start by specifying the Shortcut path to the JSON files stored in ADLS.
+1. **Define the Path to Your Data**: Start by specifying the ABFS path to the JSON files in bronze Lakehouse.

 2. **Set Up the Spark ReadStream**: With the file path defined, use `spark.readStream` to initiate the streaming read operation.
 The `.json()` method reads the incoming JSON data from the specified path.